raspberrypi/usbboot/Readme.md

 where the firmware should be loaded from.
 E.g. The firmware in the [msd](msd/README.md) can be replaced with newer/older versions.

-From Raspberry Pi5 onwards the MSD firmware has been replaced with a Linux initramfs providing a mass-storage-gadget.
+From Raspberry Pi 4 onwards the MSD VPU firmware has been replaced with the Linux based mass storage gadget.

 For more information run `rpiboot -h`.